11ume/kable/README.md

 If he cannot found it in his **cache** of nodes, he will wait for that node for an estimated time, by default **5 minutes**, This operation may be aborted when you deem it necessary.

-Normally, if everything goes well, the node always look for the required node in his cache, or in case of replicas existence, it will send the first available replica node.
+Normally, if everything goes well, the node always look for the required node in his cache, or in case of replicas existence, it will send the first available replica.

 <br>